bisq-network/bisq/README.md

 Status
 ------
 The software is Alpha version and still under heavy development.
-For the latest version checkout our [release page](https://github.com/bitsquare/bitsquare/releases) at Github.
+For the latest version checkout our [releases page](https://github.com/bitsquare/bitsquare/releases) at Github.

 Building from source
 --------------------